 Members of the Committee are ineligible to receive awards under the Committee’s jurisdiction during the entire period of their service on the Committee.

-- Committee on the Assessment of Educational Outcomes - The Committee shall have the general responsibility of making recommendations concerning policies in the area of assessment of educational outcomes and related matters.
+- Committee on Academic Advisory and Assessment - The Committee shall have the general responsibility for making recommendations to the Provost on academic issues affecting the University, including general policies and procedures governing the evaluation of academic instruction and advising, and assessment of educational outcomes and other related academic and educational assessment matters.
 The Committee shall also regularly review and advise on policies and procedures in this area and recommend changes when appropriate.

 - Committee on Bylaws and Rules for the Faculty Senate and University Assembly - The Committee shall:

 (1) Receive all proposals for changes to the Bylaws and the Collected Rules and Regulations, review proposed changes to the Bylaws and the Collected Rules and Regulations, and initiate the process of Bylaws changes as smoothly and infrequently as possible.

 (2) Recommend interpretation of the Bylaws and Collected Rules and Regulations upon the written request of the Senate Chairperson, and report its conclusions to the Senate.

 (3) Compile and maintain a current set of Senate and Assembly Operating Rules, consider changes in Operating Rules, and report recommendations regarding Operating Rules to the Senate.

 - Committee on Research Misconduct - The Committee shall perform the responsibilities prescribed by the Collected Rules and Regulations of the University of Missouri (420.010), “Research Misconduct.”